 Applications for admission are to be sent electronically.
 The university will begin accepting transfer applications on August 1 for the summer and fall terms.
 Applications may be submitted beginning April 1 for the winter and spring terms.
 To be considered for admission, the following items must be submitted to the Admissions Office, UW-La Crosse, 2320 Student Union, 1725 State Street, La Crosse, WI 54601 USA:

-- A completed UW System application
+- A completed UW System application.

-- A list of courses in progress, if currently enrolled, with course numbers, titles, and the number of credits for each course
+- A list of courses in progress, if currently enrolled, with course numbers, titles, and the number of credits for each course.

-- ACT/SAT scores (not generally required if applicant has completed a minimum of 18 transferable credits)
+- ACT/SAT scores (not generally required if applicant has completed a minimum of 18 transferable credits).

 All applications receive a comprehensive review.
-Students with at least a 2.50 cumulative grade point average in all previous college level work will be considered stronger candidates for admission.
-Students with a cumulative grade point average between a 2.0 and a 2.49 will be considered for admission on a space available basis.
-In addition to grade point guidelines, students must be in good standing at their previous institution to be admitted to UWL.
-Students who were not admissible as new first years must earn at least 18 transferable semester credits to be considered for admission as a transfer student.
+Applicants with at least a 2.25 cumulative grade point average in all previous transferable college level work will be considered stronger candidates for admission.
+Applicants with a cumulative grade point average between a 2.00 and a 2.24 will be considered for admission on a space available basis.
+In addition to grade point guidelines, applicants must be in good standing at their previous institution(s) to be admitted to UWL.
+Applicants who were not admissible as new first years must earn at least 18 transferable semester credits to be considered for admission as a transfer student.